CodeYourFuture/CYF-PD/content/blocks/agreements/readme.md

       * [House Rules](https://docs.codeyourfuture.io/organisation/agreements-and-rules/house-rules)

       If you have concerns or questions, please contact your cohort team.
-They will be happy to talk to you about our rules and what they mean for you.
+They will happily talk to you about our rules and what they mean to you.

       After reading and agreeing to it, [sign the trainee agreement](https://codeyourfuture.eversign.com/embedded/a4062d0361324f7f97cba1105f164b24) before coming to class.